 But there is good news!
 We've evolved along the complexities surrounding data acquisition and management.

 Data quality assessments play a crucial role in data governance.
-They help us identify incorrect data issues at various levels in a data pipeline.
+They help us identify incorrect data issues in a data pipeline at various levels.
 They also help us quantify the business impact and take corrective measures as soon as possible.

 Poor quality data can have serious consequences.